-Orders received by noon (Luxembourg time) on a valuation day in accordance with the annex ("Fund overview") to the Sales Prospectus shall be settled on the basis of the issue price on this valuation day.
+Orders received by noon (Luxembourg time) on a valuation day in accordance with the annex ("Fund overview") to the Sales Prospectus shall be settled on the basis of the issue price on that valuation day.
 Orders received after noon (Luxembourg time) shall be settled on the basis of the issue price on the next valuation day.

-The issue price is the net asset value per unit in accordance with Article 5 of the Management Regulations for the corresponding valuation day, plus any applicable sales commission and/or front-end load pursuant to the annex "Fund overview".
+The issue price is the net asset value per unit in accordance with Article 5 of the Management Regulations for the corresponding valuation day, plus any applicable sales commission and/or frontend load pursuant to the annex "Fund overview".
 The issue price is payable within the number of banking days following the valuation day as stipulated in the annex ("Fund overview") to the Sales Prospectus.
 The issue price is paid in the currency of the Fund or, where there are several unit classes, in the relevant unit class currency.
-If a country's laws prescribe lower levels of sales commission, but this must not fall below the maximum permitted sales commission that applies there.
+If a country's laws prescribe lower levels of sales commission, the banks involved in that country may sell units at a lower sales commission, but this must not fall below the maximum permitted sales commission that applies there.
 If savings plans are offered, sales commission shall be charged only on payments actually made.
 The issue price increases to include payments or other charges incurred in various countries in which units are sold.
 If distributions pursuant to Article 12 of the Management Regulations are immediately reinvested in units, a reinvestment discount set by the Management Company may be granted.